How to transform your Angular 6+ app into a PWA

 5 - Install it

-On Chrome, you may also see the option to install the app on the menu:
+On Chrome, you may also see the option to install the app appear in the URL bar:

 After this, the app should already open on a separate window, and show up on your OS’s installed apps list!